AdaCore/libadalang/user_manual/python_api_tutorial.rst

 If the organization of your project is not so simple, you have three options currently in Python:

-- You can either derive :class:`libadalang.UnitProvider`, implementing the corresponding primitives according to your project rules.

-- You can use features from the auto-provider, provided by :meth:`libadalang.UnitProvider.auto` to let Libadalang automatically discover your source files.
+* You can use features from the auto-provider, provided by :meth:`libadalang.UnitProvider.auto` to let Libadalang automatically discover your source files.

-- You can use features from a default project provider, provided by :meth:`libadalang.UnitProvider.for_project` to use a GNAT Project file.
+* You can use features from the project provider, provided by :meth:`libadalang.UnitProvider.for_project` to use a GNAT Project file.

 Be aware though, that because of lack of access to proper python bindings to